Getting Started 1-2-3

 Below are some other helpful facts to know when booking your wedding with The Tux Shop on Woodward.

-We allow our grooms try on for free, before booking!
+We allow our customers to try on for free, before booking!
 There is no ordering from catalogs with The Tux Shop on Woodward.
 We want to make sure you can try our styles on and find something that fits your style and budget.

 When you are at The Tux Shop on Woodward, you will work with one of our professional specialists to find your perfect styles and colors.
 We will match your colors and organize your event booking.